UNDP-Data/geohub/documentation/docs/analytics/dynamic_vector.md

   <figcaption>Conceptual graph of a geospatial analytics operation or model</figcaption>
 </figure>

-GeoHub goes a step further and allows users to interact with such models is a simple straightforward way just by loading thme as layers.
+GeoHub goes a step further and allows users to interact with such models in a simple straightforward way just by loading them as layers.
 Simply said, the models become layers that accept  inputs  through web interfaces like sliders, text input, etc, and  associate this inputs with specific internal parameters of the exposed model.